heraclitus0/cognize/README.md

 ```

-'Cognize also supports vector input (e.g. NumPy arrays) for multi-dimensional drift modeling — useful for embeddings or continuous signals.'
+"Cognize also supports vector input (e.g. NumPy arrays) for multi-dimensional drift modeling — useful for embeddings or continuous signals."

 ---